Important note: This class is specifically for writers who are relatively new to examining their writing in a workshop format.

 Have you started developing a writing habit and are now ready to take your writing to the next level?
 Then it is time to incorporate feedback and revision.

 Despite what you've heard on the street, revision can be a blast.
 All it requires from you is a willingness to play, to experiment, maybe even to take a deep breath and let go of the most adored parts of your drafts.
 Revision is edgy.
 It's exhilarating and falling in love with it will be one of the best things that happens to your writing practice.

 Through peer feedback, playful revision exercises, relevant essays on craft, and guidance from the instructor, this class will help you discover ways to see and hear your work more clearly, penetrate it more fully, find the deep-down gems and get them to come forward, shine up, and sing.

-This class takes place remotely online via Zoom.
-Register to receive the zoom link and class instructions.
+Location: This class takes place remotely online via Zoom.

 Writer Katie Daley is the author of three chapbooks: Red Hot Mangos and Voodoo Juice, Coyote at the Wheel, and Venus and the Hitchhikers.
-Her work has appeared in various journals, and her writing has won her two Individual Creativity Excellence Awards from the Ohio Arts Council.
-She teaches creative writing at Kent State University and is a community outreach teaching artist for the Wick Poetry Center.
+Her work has appeared in various journals, and her writing has won her three Individual Creativity Excellence Awards from the Ohio Arts Council.
+She is a community outreach teaching artist for the Wick Poetry Center at Kent State University.